 Fungal Comparative Genomics Lab

-Fusarium Comparative Genomics-- a model to study genome evolution
+Fusarium Comparative Genomics to understand genome evolution

 Fusarium species are among the most important phytopathogenic fungi and have significant impact on crop production and animal health.
 Distinctively, strains of F. oxysporum exhibit wide host range, reflecting remarkable genetic adaptability.
 The advent of genome sequencing and comparative genomics had accelerated the discovery of the molecular basis and genomic processes that underlie the evolution of plant pathogenicity in this group of organisms.
 Specifically, comparative genomes revealed greatly expanded lineage-specific (LS) genomic regions in F. oxysporum that include four entire chromosomes and account for more than one-quarter of the genome.
 The transfer of the LS chromosomes between strains of F. oxysporum was demonstrated experimentally and resulted in the conversion of a non-pathogenic strain into a pathogen.
 Read more